Lagranje/Color-Game/readme.md

 # Color Game
 ![screenshot of the game](./doc/1screen.png)
-Pick, which color is conceived in the top
 # Try it out
+Pick, which color is conceived in the top <br>
 http://colorgame.zzz.com.ua/